Exact deconfined gauge structures in the higher-spin Yao-Lee model: a quantum spin-orbital liquid with spin fractionalization and non-Abelian anyons

 {\it Easy-axis spin-1 Yao-Lee model.}---We consider the model in Eq. \eqref{ham:yl} with spin-1 and $J_\mu=J$ in the spin easy-axis anisotropy limit :

 where $0\!<\!a\!\ll\!
-1$ such that the spin coupling in the z-direction is much larger than those in the x- and y- directions.
-Here we focus on the case with spatial isotropic couplings $J_\mu=J$, where it is possible to obtain a QSOL different from the familiar Abelian $\mathbb{Z}_2$ topological order, such as gapless QSOL or even non-Abelian topological order if time-reversal symmetry is broken.
-Meanwhile, the spatial isotropic coupling limit is the only known regime where the spin-1 Kitaev model may have a spin-liquid ground state, but its nature is still under debate \cite{PhysRevB.102.121102,PhysRevResearch.2.033318}.
+1$ such that the spin coupling in z-direction is much larger than those in x- and y- directions.
+Here we focus on the case with spatial isotropic couplings $J_\mu=J$, where it is possible to obtain a QSOL different from the familiar Abelian $\mathbb{Z}_2$ topological order, such as gapless QSOL or even non-Abelian topological order.
+Meanwhile, the spatial isotropic coupling limit is the only known regime where spin-1 Kitaev model may have a spin-liquid ground state, but its nature is still under debate \cite{PhysRevB.102.121102,PhysRevResearch.2.033318}.
 It is then desired to have an analytically controlled study of the spin-1 model in Eq. \eqref{ham:eal}.